MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

   frameborder="0"
 ></iframe>

-This bar chart shows the distribution of `'CAUSE.CATEGORY'`, and we could tell from the chart that within the recoreded major power outages, `severe weather`, `intentional attack`, and `system operability disruption` are the top 3 most popular cuases, with `severe weather` being the most significant cause.s
+- We could tell from the chart that within the recoreded major power outages, `severe weather`, `intentional attack`, and `system operability disruption` were the top 3 most popular cuases, with `severe weather` being the most significant cause.

+This pie chart shows the distribution of `'OUTAGE.DURATION'`.
+Since there were so many unique duration lengths, we engineered a feature called `Duration Category` and categorized the durations into 4 different levels, `Short`, `Medium`, `Long`, and `No Data`:

+Outages in the `Short` category last up to an hour (60 minutes) Outages in the `Medium` category last up to a day (1440 minutes) Outages in the `Long` category last more than a day (more than 1440 minutes) Outages in the `No Data` category have no recoreded duration in the given dataset

 <iframe
   src="assets/Duration Categories Distribution.html"